osuosl/osuosl-pelican/content/donate/donate_faq.rst

 list of all Advisory Council members can be found at http://osuosl.org/advisory

+.. _What will happen if you don't meet your fund raising goal?:

 **What will happen if you don't meet your fund raising goal?**

 Our foremost goal is to continue to provide world-class hosting